Drive sales on autopilot with ecommerce-focused features

 Clear cache and data

-Clearing cache related to the messaging app’s settings can resolve a misconfiguration that could be causing delayed messages.
+Clearing the cache for the messaging app’s settings can resolve a misconfiguration that may be causing delayed messages.

 It also creates more storage space.
 This can reduce app lag and stabilize the messaging app’s performance.